 2. About Chambers Wales

-Chambers Wales (the Chamber) is a membership-based organisation.
-Our mission is to strengthen member businesses and stimulate Welsh business prosperity generally through the provision of relevant information, services and advocacy.
+South Wales Chamber of Commerce, trading as Chambers Wales (the Chamber) is a business services provider and membership-based organisation.
+Our mission is to strengthen our customer businesses and stimulate Welsh business prosperity generally through the provision of relevant information, services and advocacy.

 The Chamber is part of a network of 53 Chambers of Commerce across the UK accredited by the British Chambers of Commerce (BCC).
 One purpose of the Chamber is to “promote support or oppose any legislation or policies”.
 This objective is stated in the Chamber’s Articles of Association (see section 2(d) of Chamber AoA.
 We will provide BCC with your company’s email address in order for BCC to conduct research into the impact of policies on your business.